-The Into the Graph Feasible x Useful activity provides a fast way to prioritize a list of proposed ideas or actions.
-By relatively comparing levels of feasibility and how useful each idea is to each other, the participants collectively create a prioritized list of high valuable and feasible ideas.
+Feasible x Useful provides a fast way to prioritize a list of items by relatively comparing levels of feasibility and how useful each item is.

-- Useful: Does the action actually solve the problem?
+* Useful: Does the item actually solve the problem?
 How effective will it be?

-By the end of this activity, it will be clear to everyone the actions considered to be highly feasible and useful.
-These should take priority amongst all the ideas and actions.
-Mostly likely, ideas that have low feasibility and are not considered too useful are discarded.
+By the end of this activity, the items considered to be highly feasible and useful will be visible to everyone.
+These should take priority amongst all the items.
+Most likely, items that have low feasibility and are not considered too useful are discarded.